• Marguerite Hersberger

 Selection of new works

 Marguerite Hersberger was born in Basel in 1943.
-She studied at the Basel School of Applied Arts from 1964 -1966, lived in Paris from 1967 to 1970 and then moved to Zurich.
-Since the 1970s Marguerite Hersberger belongs to the group of "Zurich Concrete".
+She studied at the Basel School of Applied Arts from 1964 to 1966 before living in Paris from 1967 to 1970 and finally moving to Zurich.
+Since the 1970s, she has been part of the “Zurich Concretists” group.

 Licht hat für mich die größte Transparenz.
 In seiner unaufdringlichen Kraft zeigt es sich als gestalterisches Medium: in den zahllosen Variationen, den facettenreichen Spiegelungen, Bündelungen, Brechungen und in seiner Ausstrahlung.
 Ohne Materie wäre das Licht unsichtbar.